 - Preprocessor: the CSS editor has support for CSS preprocessors LESS and Sass (SCSS Syntax).
 This is an advanced option for users who wish to take advantage of CSS extensions like variables and mixins.
 See the LESS and Sass websites for more information.

-- Content width: this option should be used if you have modified the width of the primary content area using custom CSS.
-The “Content Width” setting is used as the default size for full-size images when they are inserted into your blog.
+- Media width: this option should be used if you have modified the width of the primary content area using custom CSS.
+The “Media Width” setting is used as the default size for full-size images when they are inserted into your blog.
 Note that it will not affect the size of some images you added before changing the setting, depending on how they were inserted, and you may have to re-insert some of them after changing the setting.